MathiasTim/ionic-blogs/blog2.md

 ### Ecosystems
 I bet you start feeling like a real pro already.
 And you should!
 We're getting close to orbit.
 Although you're more and more becoming a seasoned astronaut there are some things you just don't want to build yourself every time.
 Push services, user management or other backend services for instance.
 Luckily there's a series of choices of platforms to handle those tasks for you: the [Ionic Platform](http://ionic.io/platform) is popular and feature rich, for our enterprise customers we offer our [Relution Enterprise Mobility Platform](http://www.mwaysolutions.com/en/mobile-device-management-mdm/) and there are many other options.

+> Please be careful with these terms like "Relution Enterprise Mobility Platform" I don't think we call any part of reultion so.
+I think you mean MADP, mobile application development platform or the newest name (no idea if its public yet) BaaS, backend as a service.
+Because all this MDM stuff is not very interessting for developers.

 The 'Ecosystems' section of our [guides](https://github.com/mwaylabs/generator-m-ionic#guides) can help you integrate some of these platforms with nice set up guides, generated sample code and templates.
 Most of the work we've done for you already, so focussing on building your app is easier than ever.

 ### Congratulations!